🧟 zkill

 zkill 3000

-One command.
+One tool.
 All platforms.

 Frequently Asked Questions